 Lisa Trabucco is an Assistant Professor, having joined the Faculty of Law as Visiting Assistant Professor of Legal Research and Writing in 2017.
 Dr. Trabucco’s dissertation, “The Regulation of Paralegals in Ontario: Increased Access to Justice?”, explores through empirical research of paralegal representatives at the Workplace Safety and Insurance Appeals Tribunal whether paralegal regulation has increased access to justice, as the government promised it would and the Law Society claims it has.
 Professor Trabucco holds both a PhD and LLM from Osgoode Hall Law School, York University, an LLB from the University of Windsor Faculty of Law, and a Journalism degree (BJ Hons.) from Carleton University.
+Lisa was called to the Bar in Ontario in 1993.

 At Windsor Law, Lisa is the creator of the What’s Your Point?
 Writing Workshop and, formerly, Faculty Advisor for the Windsor Review of Legal and Social Issues and Faculty Lead of the Academic Success Program.